-Both functional annotation and gene featuring packages of each microalgae are freely available on our Github repository, in order to enable the research community in microalgae to use them and perform omics analysis independently from the tools available from ALGAEFUN with MARACAS.
+Both functional annotation and gene feature packages of each microalga are freely available on our Github repository, in order to enable the research community in microalgae to use them and perform omics analysis independently from the tools available from ALGAEFUN with MARACAS.

 MARACAS implementation: high-throughput sequencing data processing.

 The computational core of this tool consists of a parallel fully automatic computational pipeline or workflow synchronized through blackboards.
 This workflow is managed by the job scheduling system SLURM (Simple Linux Utility for Resource Management) and bash scripting.
-The inputs to our pipeline comprise the pre-computed index of the corresponding microalgae reference genome, the previously processed gene feature annotation file in GTF format (both already included in MARACAS) and the raw sequencing data in fastq format from RNA-seq and ChIP-seq microalgae studies provided by the user.
+The inputs to our pipeline comprise the pre-computed index of the corresponding microalga reference genome, the previously processed gene feature annotation file in GTF format (both already included in MARACAS) and the raw sequencing data in fastq format from RNA-seq and ChIP-seq microalgae studies provided by the user.
 In turn, this workflow produces, as outputs, two lists of differentially expressed genes or DEGs (activated and repressed genes) when the fastq files correspond to a RNA-seq study; or a list of genomic loci or regions significantly occupied by the transcription factor or histone modification of interest in the case of a ChIP-seq study.

-MARACAS requires the user to input specifications such as the microalgae of interest, the names for control and experimental conditions, number of replicates and location of raw high-throughput sequencing files.
-In case of analyzing already published omic data, its accession number can be loaded instead.
+MARACAS requires the user to input specifications such as the microalga of interest, the names for control and experimental conditions, number of replicates and location of raw high-throughput sequencing files.
+In case of analyzing already published omic data, its accession number can be specified instead.
 Additionally, the user can set the statistical parameters to perform the corresponding analysis.
 Specifically, the fold-change and significance level cutoff thresholds for the identification of differentially expressed genes can be selected.
 In addition, user can choose as read mapper software either the short read mapper HISAT2 (Hierarchical Indexing for Spliced Alignment of Transcripts 2) or the pseudoalignment method implemented in kallisto.
 Whereas HISAT2 is an exact method requiring several hours for processing a typical sample (Kim et al., 2015; Pertea et al., 2016), kallisto produces near-optimal gene expression quantification in only a few minutes (Bray et al., 2016).
 Meanwhile, in the MARACAS ChIP-seq data analysis, pipeline is used the ultra-fast and memory-efficient short read mapper bowtie2 (Langmead & Salzberg, 2012).
 All this information is collected into a parameters file (Table 4 and Table 5), which is the main input received by the pipeline.

 Table 4: Description of parameters file used as input in MARACAS for RNA-seq analyses.